 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-If you’ve recently started taking creatine, you might find that you’re refilling your water bottle way more often than you used to, and you’re wondering if the creatine is the reason.
+If you’ve recently started taking creatine, you might find that you’re refilling your water bottle more often because you’re thirsty and wondering if the creatine is the reason.

 Want to know all the known side effects of creatine?
 Check out our guide on Are There Risks of Taking Creatine?